MichaelSexton21/ArtLine/README.md

 This project uses deep learning to create line art pictures.
 The original readme has been renamed to README_old.md and contains all of the deserved credit and acknowledgments.

 ## Code Ocean Setup
-* Git clone this repository into a Capsule
+* Create a new capsule from this repository
 * Select the environment:
   * Saas: "Python (3.8.1, miniconda 4.8.2)"
   * VPC: "Python (3.8.1, miniconda 4.8.2, jupyterlab 2.1.1)"
-* A GPU environment is not needed for this capsule
+* A GPU environment is **not** needed for this capsule
-  * When you run the capsule you will recieve this error, "Found no NVIDIA driver on your system" but you can ignore it.
-The results do not change if you have a gpu or not.
+  * **[Warning] When you run the capsule you will recieve the following error.
+Please ignore it as the results do not change if you have a gpu or not.**
+  *   "UserWarning: CUDA initialization: Found no NVIDIA driver on your system.
+Please check that you have an NVIDIA GPU and installed a driver from http://www.nvidia.com/Download/index.aspx (Triggered internally at  /pytorch/c10/cuda/CUDAFunctions.cpp:100.)"
 * Move all the files except this file (README.md) into the code folder
 * Use the environment_requirements.txt file to build the environment
 * Set Artline.py to run